An Easy Half-Up Top Knot Hair Tutorial

 Then I do the same thing with the actual bun to loosen it up and create a bigger, messier, and more volumized look.
 If I accidentally loosen it too much and a few strands fall out, I simply put them right back into the bun and bobby pin them in place.
 Remember this is a messy top knot so it never has to look perfectly styled.
 I personally think the messier the better.

 If I’m wearing my hair straight under the top knot, I’ll take this time to tease that hair at the roots so it’s not so flat.
 If I’m wearing that hair curly, I’ll go ahead and curl it now using this method.

 9. Add a Girl’s Best Friend — HAIRSPRAY!

 I’m obsessed with hairspray, which probably explains why I never go a day without it.
 I add hairspray on the top knot and additional hair so that it stays in place and doesn’t lose its volume throughout the day.

 And just like that, my half-up top knot is DONE and ready for a whole day of fun.
-Like I mentioned before, I love this look because it’s easy, keeps my hair in place, and doesn’t take any maintenance throughout the day.
+As I mentioned before, I love this look because it’s easy, keeps my hair in place, and doesn’t take any maintenance throughout the day.

-I know a regular ponytail does that exact same thing, but this is another option to add to your arsenal, one that can transition from work to weekend without doing a thing!
+I know a regular ponytail does that exact same thing, but this is another option to add to your arsenal, one that can transition from work to the weekend without doing a thing!
 Well, you can always add a little more hairspray… but that’s just me.

 I’m Casey Finn, the voice behind The DIY Playbook.
 I’m married to Finn & mom to Rory and Ellis.
 Together we’re creating our dream home in Chicago, one DIY project at a time.